The Peer Coaching Pilot Program has finished. You can download and read the final evaluation report here.

 “[Peer coaching] helped me talk through, get ‘mirroring’ and another perspective on and clarify questions, doubts, desires about what I wanted to do and how in my career decision making – deciding to refrain from taking another job for a while in order to rest, study and being to set up my own aid worker wellbeing business.
 Talking with my Peer Coach reaffirmed the value (intrinsic and externally perceived) of the choice I was making and the work I wanted to develop.
 It also helped reassure me that it was not a career-risking decision to take a break giving me the confidence and conviction to continue when I was doubting.
 It reminded me that people I respect and who share my values also feel the same self-doubts I do and gave me confidence in myself, and also re-affirmed for me the importance of speaking truthfully about the challenges we face.
 This has made me stronger and more confident in my work, and in my choices to act with integrity which sometimes feels like a career-limiting choice (but actually is essential I believe if we are to live up to our responsibilities to those we serve and do donors).
 Also helped me work through strategies for a variety of small challenges and action steps which I believe made me more efficient and effective.”

-If you would like to register for the next phase of peer coaching in late 2013, please leave your name and email address here.
+If you would like to register for the next phase of peer coaching in 2014, please leave your name and email address here.
 You can also get updates and a sneak peek at the next phase on Twitter @DevPeers.

 If you would like to learn about Peer Coaching, you can find out more in the following posts: